pforret/blog.splashing/_topic/music/marimba.md

 ---
 # marimba

 The marimba ( is a musical instrument in the percussion family that consists of wooden bars that  are struck by mallets.
 Below each bar is a resonator pipe that amplifies particular harmonics of its sound.
-Compared to the xylophone, the timbre of the marimba is warmer, deeper, more resonant, and more  pure.
-It also tends to have a lower range than that of a xylophone.
+Compared to the xylophone, the marimba has a lower range.
 Typically, the bars of a marimba are arranged chromatically, like the keys of a piano.
+The marimba is a type of idiophone.

 ## Unsplash photos